Makepad Project Packaging Guide

 3

-4# cargo-makepad tool will compile and package the iOS application, generating the corresponding application package in the ./target/makepad-apple-app/aarch64-apple-ios-sim/release/robrix.app directory.
+4# The cargo-makepad tool will compile and package the iOS application, generating the corresponding app bundle in ./target/makepad-apple-app/aarch64-apple-ios-sim/release/robrix.app.

-5# By using the zip command to compress the .app directory into a .zip file, you can distribute it to others or upload it to TestFlight or the App Store.
+5# Use the zip command to compress the .app directory into a .zip file, then distribute it or upload it to TestFlight or the App Store.

 6

-7# By this command to build and run the application on an iOS device, where --device (device_identifier) can set the virtual one.
+7# Build and run the application on an iOS device; --device (device_identifier) can be a virtual one.

-Makepad also supports compiling applications to WebAssembly (Wasm), allowing your app to run in the browser.
+Makepad also supports compiling applications to WebAssembly (Wasm), which allows your app to run in the browser.

-To package your application for Wasm, you can use the following commands:
+To package your application for Wasm, use the following commands:

 1cargo makepad wasm install-toolchain # install Wasm toolchain